levanduy99/Java-Coding/README.md

 Given two axis-aligned rectangles `rec1` and `rec2`, return `true` *if they overlap, otherwise return `false`*.

+### 40. Assign Cookies

+Assume you are an awesome parent and want to give your children some cookies.
+But, you should give each child at most one cookie.

+Each child `i` has a greed factor `g[i]`, which is the minimum size of a cookie that the child will be content with; and each cookie `j` has a size `s[j]`.
+If `s[j] >= g[i]`, we can assign the cookie `j` to the child `i`, and the child `i` will be content.
+Your goal is to maximize the number of your content children and output the maximum number.

 ## Strings

 ### 1. Reverse String